ConnerGrice/Geant4-Development/README.md

 # Development Timeline

-This will be a timeline desplaying screenshots taken to outline the development process.
+This will be a timeline to outline the development process.

 Timeline section: